anka-raab/SLM_phase_control_V2/README.md

 "santec_driver" contains drivers to communicate with the Santec-SLMs.

-"model" contains the scripts used for data calculation
+"model" contains the scripts used for data calculation.

-"view" contains the scripts used for data and GUI displaying
+"view" contains the scripts used for data and GUI displaying.

 ## Documentation